Hotsotse/cowsay/README.md

 # cowsay
-remake of the famous "cowsay",  really broken.
+remake of the famous "cowsay",  feel free to contrib :]